A Place of One's Own: Reflections by Mason

-According to Kinematograph Weekly the film performed well at the British box office in 1945.

-Considering the popularity at the time of stars James Mason and Margaret Lockwood, however, the film was considered a financial disappointment.
-Mason later wrote in his memoirs that the blame needed to be shared between himself, for wanting to play the role, and the producer, for letting him.
+Tthe film was considered a financial disappointment.
+Mason later wrote:

 Of course it could have turned out a failure even if the most suitable actor in the world had played that part.
 But the reactions of the top brass at the studio did nothing to allay my own feeling of guilt for having volunteered my services.
-In any case it was not that I was incapable of turning my hand to a character part, it was just that I had amassed what I always realized was an absurd degree of popularity, and the fan population wanted me to appear only as some heroic young lady-killer; or better-still, ladybasher.
+In any case it was not that I was incapable of turning my hand to a character part, it was just that I had amassed what I always realized was an absurd degree of popularity, and the fan population wanted me to appear only as some heroic young lady-killer; or better-still, ladybasher. ...

-He also blamed director Bernard Knowles:

 Knowles deserved his share [of blame] because he had never got over Citizen Kane and still thought that it was a shortcut to success if one had the actors play immensely long sequences without any intercutting or covering shots.
 In Citizen Kane the director could afford to do this because Herman Mankiewicz had revised one strong situation after another.

-The film was not released in the US until 1949.